ElanMedoff/use-search-param-state/README.md

 ---

-When setting the `counter` search param using `setCounterState`, the new state is stringified with the `stringify` option, and the URL is set using the `pushState` option.
-If `setCounterState` is called with the `replace` option, the `replaceState` option is used instead of the `pushState` option.
+When setting the `counter` search param using `setCounterState`, the new state is stringified with the `stringify` option, and the URL is set using the `pushURLSearchParams` option.
+If `setCounterState` is called with the `replace` option, the `replaceURLSearchParams` option is used instead of the `pushURLSearchParams` option.

 If `deleteEmptySearchParam` is `true` and `isEmptySearchParam` returns `true`, the search param will be deleted from the URL.

-If `stringify` or `pushState`/`replaceState` throw an error, `onError` will be called and the URL will not be set.
+If `stringify` or `pushURLSearchParams`/`replaceURLSearchParams` throw an error, `onError` will be called and the URL will not be set.

 ## Exports